-Academic Criteria as Derived from Academic Personnel Manual (APM) Section 210, Review and Appraisal Committees

-Academic Series Teaching Research & Creative Work Scholarly or creative activity Creative Work Professional and/or scholarly achievement and activity, including creative activity Professional Competence & Activity University & Public Service
+Academic Criteria as Derived from Academic Series Teaching and Mentoring Research & Creative Work Scholarly or creative activity Creative Work Professional and/or Scholarly Achievement and Activity, Including Creative Activity Professional Competence & Activity University & Public Service

-Professor (Ladder-Rank) Х X X Х
+Professor (Ladder-Rank) X X X X

-Professor in Residence Χ Х X X
+Professor in Residence Professor of Clinical X X ^ X X X

-Professor of Clinical X Х Х Х Х

-Health Sciences Clinical Professor Х Х Х Х
+Health Sciences Clinical Professor X X ^ X X

-Adjunct Professor Х Х Х Х
+Adjunct Professor X Х X X

 Professor of Practice Х Xa Х Х

 Teaching Professor (LSOE) Х Х Х

-Professional Research (Research Scientist) Υ 1 Х Х Xp
+Professional Research (Research Y Х Х Xp

+Scientist)

 Project Scientist Х Х

 Specialist Х Х Xc

-Academic Administrator Υ2 Х Х
+Academic Administrator γ2 Х Х

 Academic Coordinator Υ2 Х Х

-Librarian series Х Х Х
+Librarian Series Х Х Х

 Continuing Educator Х Х

-a Contributions to the research and/or creative mission of the University, with emphasis on professional practice and leadership contributions b Academic appointees at the Associate and Full level are expected to engage in University and/or public service in accordance with policy.
+a Contributions to the research and/or creative mission of the University, with emphasis on professional practice and leadership contributions

+&lt;sup>b Academic appointees at the Associate and Full level are expected to engage in University and/or public service in accordance with policy.

-^c Specialists may engage in University and/or public service provided these services comply with the requirements of the candidate's funding source.
+&lt;sup>c Specialists may engage in University and/or public service provided these services comply with the requirements of the candidate's funding source.
 Such service should be related to the candidate's area of professional expertise and achievement.
 Service activities may be at the level of the department, the organized research unit (ORU), the college/school/division, the campus, the University, and/or the public.

-Y1 on occasion, a Research Scientist whose full-time salary is administered by the University participates in the instructional program.
+Y on occasion, a Research Scientist whose full-time salary is administered by the University participates in the instructional program.
 In order to engage in formal instruction and/or significant participation in the instructional program, the individual must be appointed in a salaried instructional title.
 The service requirement may be interpreted flexibly; service activities should be focused on the professional development of the appointee and may include teaching.

-2 Although an Academic Administrator or Coordinator may oversee a program involving research, responsibility for engaging in research, while desirable, is not required for this series.
+Although an Academic Administrator or Coordinator may oversee a program involving research, responsibility for engaging in research, while desirable, is not required for this series.